-For students who receive a passing grade, no further action is required and they will be encouraged to move on to their next milestone (Comprehensive Exam).
-For students who receive a failing grade, counseling will ensue to determine whether a terminal master's degree is warranted or whether the student should terminate his or her studies.
+For students who receive a passing grade, no further action is required and they will be encouraged to begin preparation for their next milestone (Comprehensive Exam).
+For students who receive a failing grade, counseling will ensue to determine whether a shift to the master's program is warranted or whether the student should terminate his or her studies.
 The outcome determined by the exam committee will be shared as soon as possible with the student, the student's adviser, and the committee.
 The adviser and/or any dissenting committee member will have one week to register concerns about this outcome.
 Such concerns should be shared with the committee chair and should include a description of the concern and rationale for any requested review.